tlowepower/lowepowerlab.github.io/_pages/alumni.md

 For fun: Rock climbing, baking bread, hiking

 **What she did after graduating**: In Fall 2019, Katie joined Dr. Dipti Nayak's lab at UC Berkeley where she is a research technician unraveling the mysteries of Archaea.
+In Fall 2020, Katie started her PhD in the Plant and Microbial Biology department at UC Berkeley.

 <br><br><br><br><br><br>